 Now.
-Employees look for a balance between a cool job with the conveniences or living according to one’s conscience.
+Employees look for a balance between a cool job with the conveniences of living according to one’s conscience.

 Before.
 People were obsessed with high salaries, big cars, and new houses.

 Now.
-Waning interest in high-tech jobs and a growing interest in a company’s moral and ethical qualities.
+Waning interest in jobs with perks and a growing interest in a company’s moral and ethical qualities.

 In times of crisis, it’s natural to question the importance of our work, and how to improve our life.
 When confronted with a crisis, the ground beneath us shifts.
 It’s time to think about what’s important.
 It’s no longer just about what makes us happy, but to go deeper and look for an answer to, “What was I meant to do in life?”
 We’re forced to stop and think about our lives.